Happy Trails in Red Deer

 Pursuit Adventures: Red Deer’s newest tour operator, Pursuit Adventures, can show visitors around the trails in Red Deer and delivers guided expeditions around Central Alberta and into Alberta’s West Country.

 BRING THIS STORY ALIVE: Come to Red Deer and ride our trails, go on a Sunday morning bird walk, and enjoy a tour with Pursuit Adventures.
-Qualified media can contact Liz Taylor for more information.
+Qualified media can contact Vicky Loughlin for more information.